ebook: Mr. Missionary, I Have a Question (part 6)

 short-term specialized assignments.

-Missionary applicants are now coming from those countries that were once viewed "mission
+Missionary applicants are now coming from those countries that were once viewed as "mission

-fields" in a category separate from the sending counrties.
-The internationalization of the Church
+fields" placed in a category separate from the sending countries.
+The internationalization of the

-of the Nazarene is making us even more of a true missionary-sending church.
-More than a dozen
+Church of the Nazarene is making us even more of a true missionary-sending church.
+More than

-nationalities are now represented in the Nazarene missionary force of over 600.
-Our missionary
+a fifty nationalities are now represented in the Nazarene missionary force of over 600.
+Our

 - Do you foresee the day when we will be sending missionaries to the United States from